emharsha1812/Pnemonia-Detection/README.md

 Pneumonia Detection  from Chest X-Rays

 The code has been compiled and run in Google Colab.
 The code can be accessed [here](https://colab.research.google.com/drive/1twCRhGrpm8YipfEQUXrUcDNRNsQgqYth?usp=sharing)

+To Replicate it in your own Google Colab follow the given steps